joesb/helios360/content/handbook/what/advocacy.md

   show: true
 tags:
   - '#handbookWhat'
-meta:
-  title: The Ultimate Advocate
-  description: The Chief Delivery Officer sits between the company and its clients, advocating for both
 ---

 As a delivery principal, your role demands that you sit in a peculiar place.